cs544-wisc/f23/p6/README.md

 Now in your `p6.ipynb`, unzip `records.zip` to get a `records.parquet` directory.
 Then use Spark to load this and re-arrange the data so that there is (a) one row per station/date combination, and (b) tmin and tmax columns.
 You can ignore other measurements.
+The [pivot](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.GroupedData.pivot.html) function in PySpark might be useful to rearrange the data.

 Collect and loop over the results, making a call to the server with for each row to insert the measurements to the database.